-Hole GTCM24-056 will serve as a master hole from which to branch off with as many wedges as possible to evaluate the CS in a Phase 2 deep drilling program.
+Hole GTCM24-056 is to serve as a master hole from which to branch off with as many wedges as possible to evaluate the CS in a Phase 2 deep drilling program.
 The branching-off wedge drilling strategy from the same master hole will allow for the evaluation of the CS with substantial benefits: (1) wedge holes can reach the CS with shorter holes than drilled from the surface, and (2) wedge holes have the potential to open a large unexplored area down plunge from the prolific CS, from 600 to 800 metres below the current Robertson shaft depth.
 The first wedge is planned to start at a downhole depth of 2,000-2,100 metres and target the CS at a downhole depth of 2,700 metres, or 800 metres below the Robertson shaft.
-The program is designed to target the CS at depth first, and as the program moves up-dip and laterally, the wedges will be placed higher up.
-The Phase 2 deep drilling program will consist of an initial plan of five to seven wedge holes totalling approximately 3,000 metres.
+The program is designed to target the CS at depth first, and as the program moves up-dip and laterally, the wedges will be placed higher up..